nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Enters a pre-existing topic.

 Format: `topic [TOPIC_NAME]`
-+ Access a pre-existing topic with a name of `[TOPIC_NAME]`.
+- Access a pre-existing topic with a name of `[TOPIC_NAME]`.
+- Use this command if you want to access the topic level of a topic in the topic list.
+- The application will print the topic level of the subject specified in `[TOPIC_NAME]` on the command line.
-+ This command is case-sensitive. e.g. `topic project` will not allow you to access a topic with the name `PROJECT`.
+- This command is case-sensitive. e.g. `topic project` will not allow you to access a topic with the name `PROJECT`.
-+ For more information on topic level commands, refer to TODO
+- For more information on topic level commands, refer to <a href="#topic-level">3.3 Topic Level Features</a>

+> ⚠️ **_WARNING:_** `[TOPIC_NAME]` is case-sensitive. e.g. `topic project` will not access a topic with the name `PROJECT`.

 Example of usage:
 ```